-- Check all the free listings services that have your company and office.
+- Check and update all the free listings services that have your company and office.

 - Create a unique email address so you can track effectiveness e.g. email@example.com would have worked here.

-- Contact yourselves through them as a mystery shopping exercise at least once a year, preferably 6 monthly
+- Contact yourself through them as a mystery shopping exercise at least once a year, preferably 6 monthly

 Email effectiveness 4/10